 - Magda Gerber

 Monique joined the Oma Rāpeti whānau in May 2019 where she is working alongside the tamariki in the Burrow.
-She is currently working towards her Bachelor of Education (Teaching) ECE and will graduate from The University of Auckland early 2020.
+Monique completed her Bachelor of Education (Teaching) ECE from The University of Auckland in 2020.
 Monique is passionate about continuously developing herself as a teacher and how she can better implement respectful practices with children.
 Monique is very excited to be working in a centre where respect and trust are the base of the philosophy.

 "If you can dream it, you can do it"